jef/streetmerchant/README.md

 **Q: Why does Amazon show an error page (with a picture of an animal) instead of adding to cart or going to the detail page?** This is intended; see [#733](https://github.com/jef/streetmerchant/issues/733).
 This indicates that the item is out of stock and only available from a third-party seller (often at a markup).

+**Q: I'm using streetmerchant in the cloud and X isn't working.** There is _a lot_ of undefined behavior with using streetmerchant in the cloud.
+Some sites may block IPs from your cloud provider.
+It is possible that a VPN will help circumvent these problems.

 <p align="center"><a href="https://github.com/jef/streetmerchant#readme"><img src="https://raw.githubusercontent.com/jef/streetmerchant/main/media/terminal.gif" /></a></p>